davidemoro/ansible_localconf/README.rst

+How to use ansible localconf:
-ansible-galaxy install -r requirements.yml ansible-playbook -K playbook.yml
+* ansible-galaxy install -r requirements.yml
+* ansible-playbook -K playbook.yml